George Nevill, 5th Baron Bergavenny: Marriages and children

+Mary, Katherine, Margaret and Dorothy were married to heirs, whose wardships their father had acquired.

 He married fourthly his mistress Mary Brooke, the aunt of his son-in-law William Brooke, who was pregnant at his death. with a daughter whose name is unknown.
 Mary was the daughter of Thomas Brooke, 8th Baron Cobham, and his first wife Dorothy, daughter of Sir Henry Heydon, of Baconsthorpe, and his wife Anne, daughter of Sir Geoffrey Boleyn, of Hever.
 This made her a second cousin of Queen Anne Boleyn.